Avraham Stern: Lehi

-Stern began organizing his new underground army by focusing on four fronts: 1) publishing a newspaper and making clandestine radio broadcasts offering theoretical justifications for urban guerilla warfare; 2) obtaining funds for the underground, either by donations or by robbing British banks; 3) opening negotiations with foreign powers for the purpose of saving Europe's Jews and developing allies in the struggle against the British in Palestine; 4) actual military-style operations against the British.
+Stern began organizing his new underground army by focusing on four fronts: 1) publishing a newspaper and making clandestine radio broadcasts offering theoretical justifications for urban guerrilla warfare; 2) obtaining funds for the underground, either by donations or by robbing British banks; 3) opening negotiations with foreign powers to save Europe's Jews and develop allies in the struggle against the British in Palestine; 4) actual military-style operations against the British.

 None of these projects went well for the new underground.
-Without money or a printing press the stenciled newspapers were few and hard to read.
-The bank robberies and operations against British policemen resulted in shootouts in the streets and both British and Jewish police were killed and injured.
-A British sting operation entrapped Stern into attempting to negotiate with the Italians and Germans, and this further tainted Lehi's reputation.
+Without money or a printing press the stencilled newspapers were few and hard to read.
+The bank robberies and operations against British policemen resulted in street shootouts, and British and Jewish police were killed and injured.
+A British sting operation entrapped Stern into attempting to negotiate with the Italians, and this further tainted Lehi's reputation.

-In January 1941, Stern attempted to make an agreement with the German Nazi authorities, offering to "actively take part in the war on Germany's side" in return for German support for Jewish immigration to Palestine and the establishment of a Jewish state.
-Another attempt to contact the Germans was made in late 1941, but there is no record of a German response in either case.
+In January 1941, Stern attempted to establish an agreement with the German Nazi authorities, offering to "actively take part in the war on Germany's side" in return for German support for Jewish immigration to Palestine and establishing a Jewish state.
+Another attempt to contact the Germans was made in late 1941, but no German response has been found.
 These appeals to Germany were in direct opposition to the views of other Zionists, such as Ze'ev Jabotinsky, who wanted Britain to defeat the Nazis even as they wanted to expel the British from Palestine.

+According to Yaacov Shavit, professor at the Department of Jewish History of Tel Aviv University, articles in Lehi publications contained references to a Jewish "master race", contrasting the Jews with Arabs who were seen as a "nation of slaves".
+Sasha Polakow-Suransky writes that "Lehi was also unabashedly racist towards Arabs.
+Their publications described Jews as a master race and Arabs as a slave race."
+Lehi advocated mass expulsion of all Arabs from Palestine and Transjordan, or even their physical annihilation.